-

 Eligibility

-The Indigenous Visiting Research Fellowship program will support up to two Aboriginal and/or Torres Strait Islander researchers each year for a period of 3-24 months.
+The Indigenous Visiting Research Fellowship program will support one Aboriginal and/or Torres Strait Islander researcher for up to a two-year period.

 Fellows can range from PhD students who have completed their confirmation of candidature, through to mid-career researchers.
 Clinicians with an interest in research are also welcome to apply.
 Researchers not currently employed/enrolled to study at WEHI will be given preference.